dhealy05/classified_intelligence/readme.md

 | ![A](img/seq/centroid_normalization.gif) |

 In the example above, in our curves are sufficiently similar that in the final frame, the blue and the green are indistinguishable.
 Below, we observe the same concept, but this time we apply a different transformation sequence to 3 different starting grids.
 Note the difference!

 | 1 |
 |---------|
 | ![A](img/seq/centroid_normalization_rand.gif) |

-The key takaway here is twofold:
+The key takeaway here is twofold:

 1. Batchmate sequences will legibly reduce to the same transformations; non batchmate sequences will not.
 2. These sequences are in fact a "program"!
 If we can draw similar curves, we can perform program synthesis.